Cinnamate beta-D-glucosyltransferase

-Thus, the two substrates of this enzyme are UDP-glucose and trans-cinnamate, whereas its two products are UDP and trans-cinnamoyl beta-D-glucoside.
+The two substrates of this enzyme characterised from sweet potato are cinnamic acid and UDP-glucose.
+Its products are 1-O-trans-cinnamoyl-β-D-glucopyranose and uridine diphosphate (UDP).

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is UDP-glucose:trans-cinnamate beta-D-glucosyltransferase.
 Other names in common use include uridine diphosphoglucose-cinnamate glucosyltransferase, and UDPG:t-cinnamate glucosyltransferase.